ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 from many Issuers.
 Within a redemption partition, the Client limits the number of different Issuers used to a small number to maintain the privacy properties the Client requires.
-As long as each redemption partition maintains a strong privacy boundary with each other, the verifier will only be able to learn a number of bits of information up to the limits within that "redemption partitions".
+As long as each redemption partition maintains a strong privacy boundary with the others, the number of bits of information the verifier can learn is bounded by the number of "redemption partitions".

 To support this strategy, the client keeps track of a `partition` which contains the set of Issuers that redemptions have been attempted